phil-smith-1/travel-time/README.md

 * More error handling
 * Only London locations are required.
 Validation could be added to the form to check postcodes as they're entered
 * Use VCR for the external API calls in the tests rather than straight webmock
-* Google map code could possible be cleaned up
+* Google map code could possibly be cleaned up